orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.compressionMethod

 Record compression method used in storage.
 Possible values : gzip, nothing, snappy, snappy-native.
-Default is 'nothing'.
+Default is 'nothing' that means no compression..

 ```
 Setting name...: storage.compressionMethod